christinichka/Dev-Diary/README.md

 #### The date format for this log is MM-DD-YYYY

+<br>__8/21/2021__<br>
+Met with my group this morning.
+We merged some branches in our GitHub and dealt with some conflicts.
+We also worked on getting everything including the Bootstrap to work with the Thymeleaf because it was not working previously.
+The menu dropdown now shows up.
+I cropped the landing page image to take off words that were in the bottom and set the background size to be 100% of the page so that there wasn't a weird white area at the bottom if the screen was resized.
+Right now our project landing page shows the dropdown, search and button as well as the header and background image.
+It also navigates to the search page upon search and pulls books by title.
+I am working on the functionality of the dropdown menu.
+And we will be adding a carousel of books onto the landing as well.
+The duties are split among team members.

 <br>__8/20/2021__<br>
 Yesterday I forgot to log - but I was doing some research on the drop down selection for the dropdown menu.
 I also studied whiteboarding, practiced some coding algorithms.
 Today I tackled changing the selected value from the dropdown to show what category the user selected.
 I got it to work in a CodePen but now I'm struggling to get it to work over in our actual project.
 I used a little JQuery which is newer to me.
 The problem could be I might not have implemented it correctly within our Java program.
 I'm not quite sure yet.
 Here's what I wrote,
 ```Jquery